 - I. Acquire a comprehensive understanding of core topics/themes pertaining to the field of security studies. - II.
-Apply theoretical concepts of security to real world empirical examples. - III.
+Apply theoretical & academic concepts of security to real world empirical examples. - III.
 Recognize the interrelation and interconnection between the themes/topics of security as outlined below in the syllabus. - IV.
-Understand how security studies goes far beyond international relations and political science with these issues being relevant to many realms of life and fields of study.
+Understand how security studies goes far beyond international relations and political science with these issues being relevant to many realms of life and fields of study. - V. Verbally engage with themes of international security in class alongside demonstrating more detailed understanding through the writing assignments.